Jorgie Porter Risks Wardrobe Malfunction Almost Exposing Herself At NTA’S

 Former soap opera star Jorgie Porter has narrowly avoided an embarrassing wardrobe malfunction on the red carpet during her arrival for the National Television Award show held earlier this week.
 Although the soap actress has proudly stripped down before, even if only to her bikini during her 2015 stint on “I’m a Celebrity,” she did seem a little unprepared for this minor incident.
 The awards show was held this past Wednesday night at London’s O2 arena.

 The former Hollyoaks star did, however, look absolutely amazing wearing a sensational golden backless gown.
 She decided not to over accessorize and let the dress make its mark.
-The open-backed gown did show a touch of enticing flesh and also revealed that the 29-year-old had decided to attend the event not wearing a bra.
+The open-backed gown revealed that the 29-year-old had decided to attend the event without wearing a bra.
 Aside from the sophistication of the flesh displaying gown, her unsupported breasts did cause the beauty some distress while she posed for the paparazzi.

 Jorgie Porter (@misJORGIEPORTER) at the National Television Awards #NTAS pic.twitter.com/ltxT7t0Jf4